Bio

 Safe Control for Uncertain Systems

 Most safety filter synthesis approaches assume a known model, which is impractical.
-We consider systems with uncertain model parameters and devise a sum-of-squares programming algorithm for synthesis.
-We generate a geofencing (stay-within-region) safety filter for a drone with unknown drag in minutes on a regular laptop CPU.
+We synthesized robust-adaptive safety filters for nonlinear systems with unknown model parameters.
+The filter can be combined with online parameter estimation for end-to-end safety.
+Generated a collision-avoidance filter for a quadrotor with unknown drag in minutes on a regular laptop CPU.

 Our safety filter keeps the drone inside the geofence despite unknown wind gusts.